datalakehouse/dlh-salesforce-analytics-dbt/README.md

 ### Models

 The primary ouputs of this package are fact and dimension tables as listed below.
-There are several intermediate models used to create these two models.
+There are several intermediate models used to create these models.

 |        Model       |        Description       |
 |:----------------:|:----------------:|